-Each year, participants may elect to defer a percentage of their eligible compensation into the Plan subject to an annual limit of the lesser of 50 per cent or \$17,000 (2011 - \$16,500), subject to certain limitations under the Internal Revenue Code of 1986, as amended (the Code).
+Each year, participants may elect to defer a percentage of their eligible compensation into the Plan subject to an annual limit of the lesser of 60 per cent of their eligible compensation or \$17,000 (2011 - \$16,500), subject to certain limitations under the Internal Revenue Code of 1986, as amended (the Code).
 Participants age 50 or older who are making deferral contributions may also make catch-up contributions of up to \$5,500.
-The Company may make discretionary matching contributions, if any, to be determined annually.
-For 2012 and 2011, the matching contribution equaled five ninths of the first sixty-three dollars contributed by the participant each pay period.
-Participants may contribute amounts transferred to the Plan from another qualified plan at the participant's request (rollover).
+In addition, employees may contribute up to 100 per cent of bonuses paid by the Company.
+The Company will match 100 per cent of each participant's contributions up to a maximum of five per cent of the participant's compensation for the Plan year.
+The Company will also make annual enhanced profit sharing contributions in an amount equal to seven per cent of a participant's base salary, if the participant has elected, or is deemed to have elected, not to accrue credited service under the TransCanada USA Services Inc. Retirement Plan.
+In 2012, the Company made enhanced contributions of \$2.7 million (2011 - \$2.4 million).
+Participants may also contribute amounts transferred to the Plan from another qualified plan at the participant's request (rollover).